wenyi1994/Wissenschaftliches-Programmieren/README.md

 input:

-* hw        the times of halfwave length
+* hw: the times of halfwave length
-* nsteps    number of sampling points
+* nsteps: number of sampling points

 output:

 * sequence of x and f(x)

+## Uebung 2